Welcome to the Office of Budgeting, Financial Planning, & Analysis

 Choose the particular range of GLs (710096 – 710099) and Value Type 52 (Business Trip Commitments) and enter the account you’re looking at.
 Enter /STATTRAVEL as the layout.
 This layout subtotals by document number and has a specific column for the statistical indicator.
 If there is only one line for that document with an X in that column, the posting is statistical.
 A real posting will have, by document number, a minimum of three lines: a positive and a negative line with the statistical indicator, and then a posting line with that column blank.

 We are continually updating and adding to our website.
 If you don't find the resource you need here, please contact us at email@example.com.
-Questions are welcomed, comments appreciated.
+Questions are always welcomed; comments are always appreciated.